Bible translations into Slavic languages: Slovene

 The first translation of a sentence from the Bible (Mt 25:34) to Slovene appeared in the Freising Manuscripts, dating to the 10th or the 11th century.
 The first integral translation of part of the Bible was made in 1555 by the Protestant writer Primož Trubar (the Gospel of Matthew), who until 1577 published in several parts the translation of the entire New Testament (republished in entirety in 1582).
-Based on his work and the work by Martin Luther, the Protestant Jurij Dalmatin translated from c.
+Based on his work and the work of Martin Luther, the Protestant Jurij Dalmatin translated from c.
 1569 until 1578 the entire Bible to Slovene.
 His work was printed only in 1583 in Wittenberg and sent home to Carniola illegally in boxes and barrels.

 Prekmurje Slovene

-István Küzmics and Miklós Küzmics translated the Bible into the Prekmurje dialect of Slovene: (Nouvi Zákon, Szvéti evangyeliomi).
+István Küzmics and Miklós Küzmics translated the Bible into the Prekmurje Slovene of Slovene: (Nouvi Zákon, Szvéti evangyeliomi).